awsdocs/amazon-ec2-user-guide/doc_source/ec2-best-practices.md

 **Storage**
 + Understand the implications of the root device type for data persistence, backup, and recovery\.
 For more information, see [Storage for the root device](ComponentsAMIs.md#storage-for-the-root-device)\.
 + Use separate Amazon EBS volumes for the operating system versus your data\.
 Ensure that the volume with your data persists after instance termination\.
-For more information, see [Preserving Amazon EBS Volumes on Instance Termination](terminating-instances.md#preserving-volumes-on-termination)\.
+For more information, see [Preserving Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
 + Use the instance store available for your instance to store temporary data\.
 Remember that the data stored in instance store is deleted when you stop or terminate your instance\.
 If you use instance store for database storage, ensure that you have a cluster with a replication factor that ensures fault tolerance\.
 + Encrypt EBS volumes and snapshots\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.